Svetasv logo

 Zechariah 10 1 Ask the Lord for rain in the springtime; it is the Lord who sends the thunderstorms.
 He gives showers of rain to all people, and plants of the field to everyone.
 2 The idols speak deceitfully, diviners see visions that lie; they tell dreams that are false, they give comfort in vain.
 Surely [a] the people wander like sheep troubled [b] for lack of a shepherd.

 3 “My anger burns against the shepherds, and I will punish the leaders; for the Lord Almighty will care for his flock, the people of Judah, and make them like a proud horse in battle.
-4 From Judah will come the cornerstone, from him the tent peg, from him the battle bow, from him every ruler.
+4 From Judah will come the cornerstone, from him the peg [c], from him the battle bow, from him every ruler.
 5a Together they will be like warriors in battle trampling their enemy into the mud of the streets.

 Retranslation notes for Zechariah 10